Quantum clocks are more precise than classical ones: Conclusion and Outlook

-The clock is one of the oldest inventions of mankind, dating back millennia to ancient civilisations where they provided a means to organise society.
-Advancements in clocks aided revolutionary capabilities such as maritime navigation, and the industrial revolution by permitting necessary timing on the railroads.
-Today, highly accurate atomic clocks are so sophisticated that they need to measure unimaginably small energy shifts within individual atoms; and now require a quantum-mechanical description to understand how they work.
-Just like pendulum clocks aided the industrial revolution, the next generation atomic clocks will be part of a new technological age, brought on by devices harnessing the power of quantum mechanics in a new quantum technology revolution.
-These technologies include faster telecommunications, non-satellite based GPS equivalences, powerful scanners, in addition to fundamental physics applications, such as improved sensitivity of gravitational wave detectors.\Mspace

-A clock can be understood as a subtle interplay between two themes; measurement and dynamics | measure the time marked by the clock too strongly, and its dynamics will be very disturbed, adversely affecting later measurements of time.
+The workings of a clock requires a subtle interplay between two themes, measurement and dynamics | measure the time marked by the clock too strongly, and its dynamics will be very disturbed, adversely affecting later measurements of time.
 Yet measure too weakly, and you will not gain much information about time at all.
-Larger dimension allows the clock to carry more bits (quantum or classical) of information about time (e.g. can distinguish between more seconds), and for less measurement disturbance.
 Furthermore, the optimal state for minimising measurement disturbance, may possess a suboptimal dynamical evolution for distinguishing between different times | this poses another trade-off.
-Finding the optimal clock under measurements and dynamics is a deep and highly mathematically challenging problem.\Mspace
+Finding the optimal clock under measurements and dynamics is a fundamental and challenging problem.\Mspace